1. Alternative Dispute Resolution (ADR)

 Legal researchers provide relevant information on various cases to attorneys or other legal professionals.
 They look in to the aspects of past cases and models to provide helpful assistance in building a strong case.
 They are under the constant supervision of attorneys and are prohibited from offering legal advice to clients.
 Legal researchers commonly work for private law firms, courts, insurance companies, hospitals, banks, or the military.

 The average pay for legal researchers is around $50,000 per year.
-However, average wages differ significantly on location, employer, industry, education, experience, and benefit packages.
+However, average wages differ significantly on location, employer, industry, education, experience, and benefits packages.

 Paralegals are oftentimes referred to as legal assistants.
 They usually spend their time carrying out a wide variety of tasks for their employers who tend to be lawyers.
 Paralegals can work on either side of the court system, meaning they can work for defense lawyers as well as prosecutors.
 Paralegals are not legally allowed to sign court documents unless they are a notary nor are they allowed to provide legal advice.